Diocese of Phoenix

 Greetings from Kino Catechetical Institute.
 I am thrilled to be able to announce our 12-month, fully funded partnership with Franciscan University of Steubenville's online Catechetical Institute!

-As you may know one of our diocesan initiatives, as we emerge from the challenges of Covid, is to find ways to use technology to support and advance the work of evangelization and catechesis here in the diocese.
+As you may know one of our diocesan initiatives is to find ways to use technology to support and advance the work of evangelization and catechesis here in the diocese.
 To that end, we have made the decision to fund this year-long partnership as a way to give every parish and school in the diocese access to the immense catechetical resources of Franciscan's online institute, online and free of cost!